Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 Physicality encompasses the material world; our bodies – internally, externally and structurally.
 Physical well-being doesn’t just include physical movement, but also includes everything one puts in, and on one’s body.

-- Do you get enough sleep, rest, exercise, nutrition?
+- Do you get enough sleep, rest, exercise, and nutrition?

 - Do you go to health-care professionals: doctor, dentist, chiropractor, and/or naturopath?